CharleyHanania/microsoft-data-engineering-ilt-deploy/setup/01/asa-workspace-deploy.md

 ![Power BI linked service configuration](media/asaworkspace-deploy-pbi-linked-service-02.png)

-After the linked service is successfully created, select the `Develop` hub on the left side and expand the `Power BI` section.
+After the linked service is successfully created, select `Publish all` to commit the changes to the linked services pane.
+Once published, select the `Develop` hub on the left side and expand the `Power BI` section.
 You should see your Power BI workspace listed.

 ![Check Power BI linked service configuration](media/asaworkspace-deploy-pbi-linked-service-03.png)